-Eggnog is a delicious holiday treat, but store bought versions often contain pasteurized ingredients, tremendous amounts of sweeteners, and other additives.
+Eggnog is a delicious treat holiday season treat, but store-bought versions often have pasteurized eggs, tremendous amounts of sweeteners, and other additives.
 This traditional homemade eggnog recipe is a great source of beneficial fats, protein, spices, and optional warmth from the alcohol.

 The addition of rum or brandy also makes this a keep-a-smile-on-your-face-because-the-kids-get-to-stay-up-past-midnight-on-Christmas-Eve beverage.

-I’ve never been a huge fan of store-bought eggnog, but I really like this recipe.
+I’ve never been a huge fan of store-bought eggnog, but I think this is the best eggnog.
 Try it!
-You might too!
+You might love it too!